-The Linux Plumbers 2023 Kernel Testing & Dependability track focuses on advancing the current state of testing of the Linux Kernel and its related infrastructure.
+The Linux Plumbers 2024 Kernel Testing & Dependability track focuses on advancing the current state of testing of the Linux Kernel and its related infrastructure.
 The main purpose is to improve software quality and dependability for applications that require predictability and trust.
 We aim to create connections between folks working on similar projects, and help individual projects make progress.

-This track is intended to promote collaboration between all the communities and people interested in the Kernel testing & dependability.
-This will help move the conversation forward from where we left off at the LPC 2022 Kernel Testing & Dependability MC.
+This track is intended to promote collaboration between all the communities and people interested in kernel testing and dependability.
+This will help move the conversation forward from where we left off at the LPC 2023 Kernel Testing & Dependability MC.